Delayed Periods But Not Pregnant: 5 Possible Causes & Next Steps

 Stress can negatively influence your body in many ways.
 And its negative effect on your menstrual cycle is no exception.

-Stress causes the release of cortisol.
-Cortisol is the “stress hormone” which can interfere with the production of reproductive hormones, especially progesterone.
+Stress releases cortisol, the stress hormone, which can interfere with the production of reproductive hormones, especially progesterone.
 This is because cortisol and progesterone are both made from the same compound –pregnenolone.

 Increased cortisol = decreased progesterone.

-Stress may also inhibit the release of GnRH and LH, as well as reduce the amount of estrogen.
-GnRH and LH are required for ovulation, so if their production is delayed ovulation will also be delayed.
-Later ovulation equals a later period.
+Stress may also inhibit the release of GnRH and LH and reduce the amount of estrogen.
+GnRH and LH are required for ovulation, so if their production is delayed, ovulation will also be delayed.
+Late ovulation equals a delayed period.

 Hypothyroidism

-An underactive thyroid gland can cause absent periods or late periods.
+Hypothyroidism or an underactive thyroid gland can cause absent periods or late periods.
+It happens when your thyroid gland does not produce sufficient hormones, slowing down your metabolism.

 Excessive exercise

 Exercise is great for you in moderation.
 In fact, vigorous exercise around 30-60 minutes per day can help reduce the risk of anovulatory infertility.
-But excessive exercise can actually cause menstrual irregularities.
-Especially when combined with inadequate nutrition!
+However, excessive exercise can cause menstrual irregularities, especially when combined with inadequate nutrition.

-When you engage in excessive exercise it can mess with the way your body controls ovulation.
-One of the reasons this happens is because exercise affects the hypothalamic-pituitary-adrenal (HPA) axis, or the body’s main stress response system.
-Over-exercising makes the HPA axis more active which can throw off the hormones that control your menstrual cycle.
+Excessive exercise can mess with the way your body controls ovulation.
+One reason this happens is that exercise affects the Hypothalamic-Pituitary-Adrenal (HPA) axis, the body’s main stress response system.
+Over-exercising makes the HPA axis more active, which can throw off the hormones that control your menstrual cycle.

-For instance, increased activity of the HPA axis causes more cortisol production, which may cause follicle-stimulating hormone (FSH) and luteinizing hormone (LH) production to decrease.
+For instance, increased activity of the HPA axis causes more cortisol production, which may decrease Follicle-Stimulating Hormone (FSH) and Luteinizing Hormone (LH) production.

-When FSH and LH are out of whack, ovulation will be negatively affected which will alter when you get your period.
+When FSH and LH are out of whack, ovulation is adversely affected.
+As a reult, it alters when you get your period.

-Also, intense exercise over time reduces the amount of fat in the body.
-Low body weight results in lower estrogen levels which impairs menstrual cycle regularity.
+Also, intense exercise over time reduces the body’s fat amount.
+Low body weight results in lower estrogen levels, which impairs menstrual cycle regularity.

 What should I do next?